joshjohanning/joshjohanning.github.io/_posts/2023-06-21-github-signing-commits.md

 2. List the keys: `gpg --list-secret-keys --keyid-format=long`
   - For example, this returns a string like `rsa3072/1BB5F381EEE9CC5A`, `1BB5F381EEE9CC5A` is the value you are looking for (the value after the `<key type>/`) - this is the GPG key ID
 4. Add the GPG key ID to your local git config: `git config --global user.signingkey 1BB5F381EEE9CC5A`
-5. Retrieve the public key using the GPG key ID: `gpg --armor --export 1BB5F381EEE9CC5A`
+5. Retrieve the entire public key using the GPG key ID: `gpg --armor --export 1BB5F381EEE9CC5A` (on macOS, add ` | pbcopy` to copy the result to clipboard)
 6. Add the public GPG key to your [GitHub profile under the GPG keys section](https://github.com/settings/keys)
 7. If you have used an alternative method to sign commits (like SSH), run this to set GPG back to the default:
   - `git config --global --unset gpg.format`